anishpitchuka/asstroids/README.md

 # Asstroids 💥🍑

 Asstroids is a Pygame-based arcade game inspired by the classic **Asteroids**,
-except here you’re not blasting space rocks — you’re splitting *booty.png* into smaller pieces until nothing is left!
+except here you’re not blasting space rocks — you’re splitting booty🍑 into smaller pieces until nothing is left!

 ## 🎯 Game Objective
 Pilot your ship, aim your gun, and shoot down incoming booty.